Patient Resources & FAQ

 What insurance plans do you accept? +

-Lone Star Vein Institute accepts most major insurance plans including Blue Cross Blue Shield, Aetna, Cigna, United Healthcare, Medicare, and Humana.
+Lone Star Vein Clinic accepts most major insurance plans including Blue Cross Blue Shield, Aetna, Cigna, United Healthcare, Medicare, and Humana.
 Please contact our office or visit our Insurance page to confirm your specific plan is accepted.

 What is a prior authorization? +